 Being "bitten by the birding bug" can be a positive, life-changing experience.
-Bird watching can become such an all-consuming activity that it is often hard to recall what life was like in the pre-birding days!
+Birding can become such an all-consuming activity that it is often hard to recall what life was like in the pre-birding days!

 Birds are remarkable creatures in a class by themselves!
 (Literally – they are categorized in the class "Aves."
 A body covering of feathers is one of their distinguishing characteristics.)
 Birds have been fascinating humans since ancient times.
 Everything about birds captures the attention of humans: their flight, colors, and beautiful sounds.
 They have greatly influenced human poetry and literature, dance, technology (flight), and music.